ut6817150/Forecasting_Web_App/README.md

 Below demonstrates how the web application is used to obtain sales predictions.

-The web application can be found at [here](https://king-remy-sales-forcast-app-06-web-applicationdashboard-8ozcug.streamlit.app/).
 ![webapp1](/Images/webapp1.png)

 1. User inputs their event type, event start date, booking period (Weeks to event start date) and clicks the predict button.